B.A (Hons.) in Sociology

 Experiential Pedagogy

 At UPES, learning extends far beyond the classroom.
 Students participate in two structured Social Internships early in the programme, gaining practical insight into community settings, governance structures, and development organisations.
-Advanced experiential learning continues through the Himalaya Lab, a signature core course that uses the Himalayan region as a field site to teach sociological theory – basic and applied, methods, and ecological perspectives in real time.
+Advanced experiential learning continues through the Himalaya Lab, a signature core course that uses the Himalayan region as a field site to teach sociological theory, research methods, and ecological perspectives in real time.

-The curriculum culminates in a full-term Field Internship followed by a Dissertation, allowing students to independently design and execute research.
+The BA Sociology syllabus culminates in a full-term Field Internship followed by a Dissertation, allowing students to independently design and execute research.
 Throughout the programme, activities such as field assignments, ethnographic observations, research presentations, and collaborative projects strengthen analytical and methodological skills essential for sociological work.

 Global Exposure